 AI voice bots are getting law firms sued.
 There’s a better way.

 The industry burns $500 million annually on TCPA penalties.
-And that’s just the fines.
-Not the defense costs, not the reputational damage, not the lost clients who got robo-called into oblivion.
+That’s just the fines, not the defense costs, reputational damage, or lost clients who got robo-called repeatedly.

 Meanwhile, every AI cold call erodes the trust that legal services depend on.
-People don’t hire lawyers they think are running call center scams.
+People don’t hire lawyers they think are running call center operations.

 The Numbers: Why This Is an Existential Threat

 TCPA penalties: $1,500 per violation when willful.
 One campaign.
 Thousands of calls.
-Do the math.
+The damages add up quickly.

 Keller Williams paid $40 million in 2023 for unsolicited robocalls.
 Real estate, not legal, but the violation is identical: automated calling without proper consent.
-Legal marketing operations do this every day.
+Legal marketing operations do this routinely.

 Recent enforcement tells the story: